gabrielecodes/airflow_rds_terraform/README.md

 # Teffaform Config: Airflow + Postgres RDS instance on AWS

-This config setups an airflow instance available to your IP only (SSH and Web access are granted via Security Group Ingress rules) plus a Postgres RDS instance with a master and 2 replicas in different zones and in private subnets.
+This config setups an EC2 instance with Airflow in a public subnet and an RDS Postgres database in a private subnet, reachable by Airflow.

-You can acces the Airflow instance with its url and use the `username` and `password` to login.
+The Airflow instance is reachable via SSH using that can be generated via `ssh-keygen` (see [step 1](#step-1) and the resource `sg` in `airflow/main.tf`)
+The EC2 instance's security group includes an ingress rule that permits SSH access from the IP address of the machine executing the terraform apply command.

 # What you get

 1. An EC2 instance running the Airflow frontend (_no https in this version_).
-2. An RDS instance with a master and 2 replicas that servers as main database.
+2. An RDS instance with a Postgres database.
-3. A bucket where to load the DAGs that will be available in Airflow.
-4. Airflow is configured to run[ dbt](https://www.getdbt.com/) on the RDS instance to generate tables.
+3. A bucket name, which is used to provision a storage bucket for storing Airflow DAGs.

 # Setup